buildbot/buildbot/master/docs/manual/cfg-global.rst

 This parameter defaults to 0, which means keep all changes indefinitely.

 The :bb:cfg:`buildHorizon` specifies the minimum number of builds for each builder which should be kept on disk.
-The :bb:cfg:`eventHorizon` specifies the minimum number of events to keep--events mostly describe connections and disconnections of workers, and are seldom helpful to developers.
 The :bb:cfg:`logHorizon` gives the minimum number of builds for which logs should be maintained; this parameter must be less than or equal to :bb:cfg:`buildHorizon`.
 Builds older than :bb:cfg:`logHorizon` but not older than :bb:cfg:`buildHorizon` will maintain their overall status and the status of each step, but the logfiles will be deleted.